-According to a study conducted by the PEW Research Center in 2018, 94% of adults in the US between the ages of 50 and 64 owned a cell phone but only 73% of that was a smart phone.
-Only 85% of adults 65 and older used any sort of cell phone at all.1
+According to a study conducted by the PEW Research Center in 2018, 94% of adults in the US between the ages of 50 and 64 owned a cell phone but only 73% of those had a smart phone.
+Just 85% of adults 65 and older used any sort of cell phone at all.1

 Sprint has put together a pretty impressive deal for those who are 55 and older; it is one of the newer additions to all of the choices that are available.
 There is a qualification process, but if you qualify, youâ€™ll be able to receive unlimited talk time, texts, and data for two phone lines for only $80.00 plus service charges and taxes.
 If you need only one line, the discount on your service is slightly smaller at $55.00 a month.